Return to homepage

 If you’re a close friend and had a conversation with me yesterday, you probably heard me talk a lot about British history — you probably even heard me express some ineffable sense of gravity at the death of a British monarch.
 Parts of Twitter have been unfailingly funny in mocking those who believe in such an archaic mechanism as monarchy.
 And who can blame them?
 Being the symbolic head of a state which has repressed and killed populations around the world is unlikely to earn Elizabeth II a lot of beatifying eulogies from erstwhile conquered peoples.

 However, while the British empire does not need to be offered deference, there is another reason we might feel gravity and respect, and want to pay tribute to their constitutional culture and its resilience.
 The UK has a successful constitutional system, the rule of law, and real democratic accountability.
 In order to appreciate how rare this is, one must recognise that constitutions are fragile illusions, and their sole source of strength is a sense of gravity, of belief in tradition.
 More than politics, what animates this moment is ceremony, these are matters of custom and style — the remnants of an archaic constitutional settlement of extraordinary longevity whose forms still retain some of their old power to inspire respect and awe.
-Why do I feel so strongly about this?
-As Matt Levine puts it, principles — like constitutionalism, the separation of powers, or the freedom of the press — do not enact themselves.
-They persist “because the people constrained by them believe themselves to be constrained by them.”
-And these principles are “checks on power only as far as they command the collective loyalty of those in power; they require a governing class that cares about law and government and […] tradition, rather than personal power and revenge.
-Their magic is fragile, and can disappear if people who don’t believe in it gain power.”

 And remembering this is doubly important in India, where constitutionalism is still a facade over the fundamental failings of the rule of law.
 Daily, we receive reminders that the only laws that truly exist are the physical laws of the universe.
 Everything else is merely an arrangement of convenience.
 If different people held power, things would be different — including the constitutional order.